 Note: The USB port on some TV’s may be unable to power a Roku streaming player.

 Roku 4 is an exception

 Because the Roku 4 is the only Roku streaming player with a fan, there is a feature that allows you to turn it off.
-To do this, select on the Roku remote and then go to Settings > System > Power and choose Auto power off.
+To do this, select the Home button on your Roku remote and then go to Settings > System > Power and choose Auto power off.
 This will automatically power down the Roku streaming player after 30 minutes of inactivity.
 You can also power off the player manually by choosing Power off.